Marine Corps Combat Service Support Schools honors 1st Lt. Travis Manion

-U.S. Marines with Marine Corps Combat Service Support Schools run during a workout at Camp Gilbert H. Johnson, North Carolina, April 29, 2025.
+U.S. Marines with Marine Corps Combat Service Support Schools pose for a photo after completing a workout at Camp Gilbert H. Johnson, North Carolina, April 29, 2025.
 The workout was performed to honor 1st Lt.
 Travis Manion, a logistics officer who was killed in action April 29, 2007, while advising the 1st Iraqi Army Division during Operation Iraqi Freedom.
-(U.S. Marine Corps photo by LaMarcus Adkins)
+(U.S. Marine Corps photo by Cpl.
+Zachariah Ferraro)

 |Date Taken: